lidaof/eg-react/README.md

 If you don't specify a data source, your legend and visualizer will receive no data.

 ### 2. Using your shiny customizations
+Components use customizations via `TrackModel`'s getRenderConfig() method, which returns `TrackSubtype` objects.

 1. Package your customizations into an object matching the schema in `model/TrackSubtype.ts`.
 2. Import the object from step 1 into `model/TrackModel.js`.
 3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `model/TrackModel.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
 This map is used in `TrackModel`'s getRenderConfig() method.
+Alternatively, for very fine-grained control, you can modify getRenderConfig() directly.

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.